 |INFORM||Phase 2 and Phase 3 Statewide Clerkship Directors|

 9.3 Clinical Supervision of Medical Students

 Any individual, student, faculty member, resident physician, advanced practice provider, administrator, staff member, group or committee involved in providing patient care in a clinical learning environment in Phase 2 or Phase 3.

 All medical students participating in required procedural educational experiences are engaged in clinical learning environments where they are supervised by members of the faculty, and/or where present, residents and healthcare professionals.
 It is the precepting physician’s responsibility to ensure compliance with this policy and ultimately to make the determination as to the level of independence each student should have when providing patient care in a clinical learning environment.

 IUSM students are expected to assume developmentally appropriate, graduated levels of responsibility during their training.

 The degree of supervision provided to students when providing patient care will be determined based on a number of factors in order to ensure the safety and comfort of the patient, including but not limited to: the developmental level of the student, complexity of the procedure, potential for adverse effects, and the demonstrated competence, maturity and responsibility of each student.

-Once a medical student has been observed successfully performing one of the procedures listed below by a faculty or qualified resident, that is within the faculty’s scope of practice, the supervising faculty may verbally authorize the student on a case-by-case basis to perform it with the physician not present but immediately available.
+All Phase 2 medical students must be directly supervised by a healthcare professional for whom said procedure is within their scope of practice.
+In the Phase 3 of medical school, once a medical student has been observed successfully performing one of the procedures listed below by a faculty or qualified resident, that is within the faculty’s scope of practice, the supervising faculty may verbally authorize the student on a case-by-case basis to perform it with the physician not present but immediately available.
 The process will include verbal permission from the patient when possible.